-Physical risks of climate change represent a challenge to EU cohesion, creating and reinforcing existing inequalities across territories.
-They will be unevenly distributed geographically, reinforcing the existing north-south divide (Feyen et al., 2020).
-Heatwaves and water shortages will unevenly affect Europe's southern territories, while northern countries could benefit in the short term from increasing temperatures (e.g. via a rise in agricultural output and hydropower).
+Physical risks of climate change as a challenge to EU social, economic and financial cohesion short term from increasing temperatures (e.g. via a rise in agricultural output and hydropower).
 European-level estimations show that Cyprus, Greece, Malta and Spain could see a 40-fold increase in mortality from heatwaves if no adaptation and mitigation actions are taken.
 At the same time, floods will be a major risk for northern Europe, with the extent of damage dependent on adaptation interventions such as flood defence systems.
-Overall, welfare loss (29) as a percentage of GDP is estimated to be more than five times larger in southern Europe than in northern Europe in a 3°C warming scenario, exceeding -2.5% of GDP (Feyen et al., 2020; see Figure 19.1).
+Overall, welfare loss(28) as a percentage of GDP is estimated to be more than five times larger in southern Europe than in northern Europe in a 3°C warming scenario, exceeding -2.5% of GDP (Feyen et al., 2020c; see Figure 19.1).